eleonore-tissier/eleonore-tissier/README.md

 - 👋 Hi, I’m @eleonore-tissier
 - 👀 I’m interested in software engineering, computer science and learning how to code in multiple languages
-- 🌱 I’m currently learning computer science at an engineering school called ESEO
+- 🌱 I’m currently working at Onepoint, it's been two years!
 - 💞️ I’m looking to collaborate on software projects
-- 📫 How to reach me : eleonore.tissier@reseau.eseo.fr
+- 📫 How to reach me : e.tissier49@gmail.com

 <!---
 eleonore-tissier/eleonore-tissier is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.